mcous/decoy/docs/why.md

 -   We're testing a library to deal with `Book` objects
 -   That library depends on a `Database` provider to store objects in a database
--   That library depends on a `Logger` interface to log access

 [stub]: https://en.wikipedia.org/wiki/Test_stub